kids-first/kf-developer-handbook/_sources/development/repositories.rst.txt

 --------

 CircleCI can be used to run automated testing such as linting checks for style and unit tests for functionality.
-It is a good idea to reqiure CircleCI for at least one of these checks.
+It is a good idea to require CircleCI for at least one of these checks.

 Jenkins